 Currently, all roads and gates leading to the university are under lock and keys.
 In fact, the staff has successfully welded the main gates to avoid reopening.
 This is bad for the welfare of the institution.

 The writer’s Position

-- the school fees were increased.
-Anything other than this is a lie.
+- the school fees were tampered.
+Anything other than this is incorrect.
 Else, tell the students to follow the previous year bulletin since nothing was changed.
-If they cannot allow the students to follow last year bulletin, then, the school fees were truly increased.
+If they cannot allow the students to follow last year bulletin, then, the school fees were truly tampered.